infinum/qa-handbook/Automation/Selenium Locators - XPath.md

-> *“Testing is a skill.
-While this may come as a surprise to some people it is a simple fact.”*
+> *"Testing is a skill.
+While this may come as a surprise to some people it is a simple fact."*

 ## What is XPath?